 Passo di Lavazé

 Each winter, the favourable altitude (1.769-2.150 mt.) lets people ski from December to April on all cross-country tracks of the worldwide famous Centre of Passo Lavazé-Oclini.
 There, you can also go trekking on the snow and practice downhill skiing.
-Besides more than 80 kilometres of cross-country tracks, that wind in conifer woods, there are ski lifts, downhill ski slopes, walks suitable for snow-shoe walking, skicrossparks and sledge, bob-sledding and snow rubber dinghy snow parks.
+Besides more than 80 kilometres of cross-country tracks, that wind in conifer woods, there are ski lifts, downhill ski slopes, walks suitable for snow-shoe walking, skicrossparks and sledge, bob-sledding and tubing snow parks.
 The upland also hosts an important centre for the ski-orienteering, where international athletes race World Cup and Alpen Cup races.
 From Passo di Lavazé, you can drive from Val di Fiemme to Val d'Ega, in the province of Bolzano – or to Passo d’Oclini, another resort of South-Tyrol.